7th Annual Agriculture, Nutrition and Health

 - Research Conference - Tuesday 28 to Thursday 30 June

-Please see below for preliminary programmes for both weeks - click the session titles for more detail:
+Please see below for programmes for both weeks - click the session titles for more detail:

 Host a watch party during ANH2022!
 While the main conference proceedings will be held online on Zoom, we encourage your institution to convene a watch party, an in-person gathering with colleagues in the same country/city to attend the Research Conference together.
 Read through this Watch Parties guidance web page and the below graphic for more information on how to host a watch party and what the ANH Academy team can do to support you (including small grants!):